crashbrz/CHell/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/crashbrz/CHell)

 # CHell
-The CHell is a PHP shell based on cookies to execute the commands.<br> It might bypass several controls, and monitoring due to the web servers usually does not include the cookies into log files.
+The CHell is a PHP shell based on cookies to execute commands.<br> It might bypass several controls, and monitoring due to the web servers usually does not include the cookies into log files.

 ## Notes ##